|

 the Torah.
 He’s a godly man - wise and well respected by all.

-Since he and Em never had any children of their own, they loved
+Since he and Em never had any children of their own, they loves

 |